Master of Science in Criminal Justice

 Give back to your community when you earn your Master of Science in Criminal Justice degree online from Ashford University.
-This graduate degree program develops your skills in victimology, forensics, and cybercrime.
-Analyze how the functions of police, prosecutors, courts, and corrections are interrelated.
+This online master’s program is designed to prepare you to go into the field of criminal justice, either the academic field or a more pragmatic oriented field such as law enforcement or corrections.
+This master’s in criminal justice develops your skills in victimology, forensics, and cybercrime.
+Pursuing criminal justice online will allow you to analyze how the functions of police, prosecutors, courts, and corrections are interrelated and decide if a career in criminal justice is right for you.

 What you will learn

-The Master of Science in Criminal Justice Program prepares you for a professional career in the field of criminal justice.
-The rapid advance of technology and the specter of terrorism have created an expanding need for criminal justice professionals with advanced skills to grapple with the criminal justice issues of the 21st century.
-This program develops your knowledge and skills in the areas of criminal law, criminal justice, forensics and crime scene investigations, cybercrime and technology, management, constitutional processes, ethics, victimology, comparisons of criminal justice systems, and other current and related topics.
-Upon completion of the Master of Science in Criminal Justice degree program, you will be able to:
+The online criminal justice master’s degree prepares you for a professional career in the field of criminal justice.
+The rapid advance of technology and the specter of terrorism have created an expanding need for professionals with advanced skills to grapple with the criminal justice issues of the 21st century.
+This criminal justice online program develops your knowledge and skills in the areas of criminal law, criminal justice, forensics and crime scene investigations, cybercrime and technology, management, constitutional processes, ethics, victimology, comparisons of criminal justice systems, and other current and related topics.
+Upon completion of your master’s degree in criminal justice, you will be able to:

 - Analyze the major systems of criminal justice and how the functions of police, prosecution, courts, and corrections are interrelated